apache/doris/docs/en/docs/advanced/materialized-index.md

 4 rows in set (0.001 sec)
 ```

-1. Create a materialized view
+1. Create a materialized index

 	Since the user wants to query the UV value of the advertisement, that is, a precise de-duplication of users of the same advertisement is required, the user's query is generally: